 - esxtop (covered in detail throughout this article)

 - Veeam Monitor

 Available host-level tools mentioned above allow administrators to have an instant view of single VM consumption and provide clarity on the core hardware I/O operations such as CPU, RAM and storage.

 So, what tools should you be using and reviewing to troubleshoot performance and capacity management issues?

-Newer versions of vSphere include esxtop batch support to export historical statistics into a CSV file for viewing outside of the CLI session.
+Newer versions vSphere include esxtop batch support to export historical statistics into a CSV file for viewing outside the CLI session.

 To begin a simplified fault-finding process, the following is a good command for capturing all performance counters into a single CSV file in batch mode: